tinalajqi1/LatoriTest/README.md

 To build the application run 'npm install'

+Open only cypress 'npx cypress open'

-Open cypress using 'npx cypress open'.
+Open cypress together with allure using 'npx cypress open —env allure-true'.

-To see allure results in terminal use 'npx cypress run --env allure=true' which will also create allure-results folder

-To generate allure report type 'allure generate'

-To open allure report in browser type 'allure serve'.
+To open allure report in browser type 'allure serve allure-results'.